nordic-institute/X-Road/xtee6/doc/OperationalMonitoring/Testing/test-opmonstrat_x-road_operational_monitoring_testing_strategy.md

 The testing activities and the programming of tests are carried out by testers and developers.
 The architecture and the tools of testing are reviewed by the architect of the project.

 Unit tests will be implemented by the developers in parallel with the functionality of the system.
-The scope of unit tests has been described (see [above](#4-3-unit-testing)).
+The scope of unit tests has been described ([above](#4-3-unit-testing)).
 The build configuration of the project will set up to automatically run the unit tests at each build.

 Integration and load testing will be carried out according to the following plan:
 - *Elaboration phase:* the tools for testing at the required levels will be chosen and an initial testing plan will be written.